corelan/mona3/README.md

 * Use `!mona tellme -q 2` when execution is at a useful code location and you want help understanding the current function.
 * Use `-a` with `-q 2` when the current instruction pointer is no longer trustworthy and you want to analyze a known-good symbol or address instead.
 * Use `-offline` when you want to manually submit the generated request to a browser-based AI session.
-* For direct API use, `tellme` asks for confirmation before sending the request unless you pass `-submit`.
+* For automated submission, `tellme` asks for confirmation before sending the request unless you pass `-submit`.

 Template usage: